 Only through evidence-based and transparent decision-making processes can effective measures be implemented that both maximize benefits and minimize potential risks.

-We therefore need a renewed scientific discourse, for which critical reflection is essential to strengthening trust in medical and health policy decisions.
+Therefore, we need a renewed scientific discourse, for which critical reflection is essential to strengthening trust in medical and health policy decisions.
 To this end, we have established a working group dedicated to fostering this discourse through regularly published findings and reports.